Spatial mixing and the random-cluster dynamics on lattices: Introduction

 A potential shortcoming of Theorem~\ref{thm:intro4} is that a priori knowledge of $p_c$ is a delicate matter (there is no exact expression for it in $d\ge 3$).
 Relatedly, if $p$ is not exactly $p_c(q,d)$ but is microscopically close, the weights accorded to the wired and free phases may both be $\Omega(1)$ but different from the values $(1,q)$ exactly at~$p_c$.
 It turns out that WSM within a phase holds for the wired phase {\it uniformly\/} over $p\ge p_c - o(1/n)$ and for the free phase {\it uniformly\/} over $p\le p_c - o(1/n)$.
 These behaviors can therefore be stitched together to ensure that sampling from random phase initializations of the form in Theorem~\ref{thm:intro4} satisfies the above bounds at \emph{all} temperatures, provided the weighting of the free and wired initializations is accordingly adjusted: see Corollary~\ref{cor:random-phase-initialization-general-weight}.
 In Lemma~\ref{lem:learning-weights} we describe an MCMC algorithm whose run-time is at most $N^{O((\log N)^{d-2})}$ to {\it learn\/} the relative weights of the two phases---when both are non-negligible---to sufficient accuracy by random sampling within each phase, along sequences of $p$ that approach $p_c$ from above and below.

 \begin{remark} As stated earlier, the quasi-polynomial mixing times in Theorem~\ref{thm:intro4} immediately become polynomial (or indeed $\tilde O(N)$) if as conjectured the mixing time of FK dynamics with wired and free boundary is shown to be polynomial at $p_c$.
-Similarly, the time to approximate the learn the relative phase weights for $p\approx p_c$ would become some low-degree polynomial under the validity of that conjecture. \end{remark}
+Similarly, the time to approximately learn the relative phase weights for $p\approx p_c$ would become some low-degree polynomial in~$N$. \end{remark}

 In the same fashion as Corollary~\ref{cor:intro3}, our Theorem~\ref{thm:intro4} has implications for sampling from the Potts model at, and around, its critical point $\beta_c = -\ln(1-p_c)$.
 In~\cite{BCHPT-Potts-all-temp}, a polynomial-time algorithm for sampling from the Potts model exactly at $\beta_c(q,d)$ was provided for $q\ge q_0(d)$ using a large-$q$ cluster expansion.
 (As the authors note, that algorithm suffers from the shortcomings mentioned above concerning the exact identification of~$\beta_c$.)
 As evidenced by the $d=2$ case, our approach has the potential for yielding essentially optimal-time sampling algorithms at $p_c(q,d)$.
 Furthermore, we anticipate that the approach should work at all $q$ for which there is coexistence at $p_c(q,d)$, as this should be sufficient to ensure WSM within the phases.